shanmo/orcvio-covariance-python/README.md

 > Green is groundtruth trajectory, red is the estimated trajectory from OrcVIO-Mono
 ![demo](assets/demo.gif)
 - covariance analysis
-> From figure below we can see MSCKF is making overconfident estimations whereas OrcVIO does not, due to the closed-form covariance propagation
+> From figure below we can see MSCKF is making overconfident estimations whereas OrcVIO does not, due to the closed-form covariance propagation.
+The results are similar to similar to Fig 6, 8 in [Camera-IMU-based localization: Observability analysis and consistency improvement](http://heschian.io/_files/Joel_Hesch_IJRR14.pdf)
 ![demo](assets/cov-euroc.png)

 ## references